ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/export-view-audit-log-records.md

 The first step is to search the audit log and then export the results to a comma separated value (CSV) file on your local computer.

-1. Run an [audit log search](search-the-audit-log-in-security-and-compliance.md#search-the-audit-log) and then revise the search criteria until you have the desired results.
+1. Run an [audit log search](search-the-audit-log-in-security-and-compliance.md#search-the-audit-log) and revise the search criteria if necessary until you have the desired results.

 2. Click **Export results** and select **Download all results**.